grantminer/keep-it-synth-le-stupid/README.md

 ![Breadboarded Final Implementation](./images/implementation.jpg)

+Note: Breadboard implementation of the circuit got messed up before the photo was taken, and it went unnoticed until we were out of access from the breadboard.
+The red wire of the speaker should be connnected to the output of the op-amp in column fourteen (top right-most pin of the op-amp).

 ![Amplified Circuit Diagram](./images/AmplifiedCircuit.jpeg)

 The image above displays the circuit implementation with the DAC and the Op Amp.
 We used the LTC7545AKN converter and the LMC6484 amplifier.
-By wiring the output of the DAC through the Op Amp we were able to amplify the signal so it was just barely audible through the speaker.
+By wiring the output of the DAC through the Op Amp, we were able to amplify the signal, so it was just barely audible through the speaker.
 Further exploration would center around adjusting the amplification scheme to make the signal even louder.

 The signal pins were driven from the FPGA using SystemVerilog code that represents the circuitry depicted in this file.
 The 7 most significant bits of the signal generator's output are connected to FPGA pins one through seven, with pin 1 being signal\[5] and pin 7 being signal\[11].
 Signal\[0:4] is connected to pin 44 through pin 48.